harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/snyk-scans.md

 ## Important notes

 * Snyk Code and Snyk Container scans require a [Snyk API key](https://docs.snyk.io/snyk-api-info/authentication-for-api).
-You should also create a [Harness secret](/docs/platform/secrets/secrets-management/secrets-and-log-sanitization) for your API key.
+You should create a [Harness secret](/docs/platform/secrets/secrets-management/secrets-and-log-sanitization) for your API key.

 * For an overview of recommended Snyk workflows, go to [CI/CD adoption and deployment](https://docs.snyk.io/integrations/snyk-ci-cd-integrations/snyk-ci-cd-integration-deployment-and-strategies/ci-cd-adoption-and-deployment) in the Snyk documentation.